About BrainAbouts

 Executive Assistant, John Fontaine, Jr. Charity

-Yvonne has been an experienced executive assistant office manager for 20 years with a demonstrated history of working in corporate and diverse industries.
-She is proud to call herself a Houstonian after relocating from New York where she provided high level executive support management.
 Yvonne provides support in the operations of the John Fontaine Jr. Charity and is very proud to be part of this organization.
 In her free time, she enjoys being an active participant in social events in her community and spending time with her family and pets.

-The JFJC: Journey to Reduce Tragic Phone Calls
+Reducing Tragic Phone Calls

 In 2000, the Fontaine Family received the phone call that is every parent’s worst nightmare.
 Their oldest son, John, had been in a fatal, alcohol-related car accident.
 John was just 16.
 In search of healing, the family made a promise to him.
 They committed to doing anything in their power to prevent high-risk behaviors so that far fewer families ever have to experience a tragic phone call.